October 21, 2022

 It is React’s local copy of HTML DOM that, by locally comparing elements, allows React libraries to render only actually changed components and save time by avoiding many unnecessary operations.

 React, because of its impressive community, has a lot to offer.
 It’s lightweight enough to easily build multi-page apps but also good with single page ones.
 React is immensely useful for building scalable web apps (look at Facebook).
 React doesn't provide ready-made solutions for e.g. routing, so you need to use third-party libraries for that (Flux/Redux, and create-react-app scaffolding tool).

-As we mentioned above, React is more of a library than framework on the contrary to Angular, a fully-fledged frontend framework, and also a Vue.js, that can be seen as a so-called progressive framework.
+As we mentioned above, React is more of a library than a framework on contrary to Angular, a fully-fledged frontend framework, and also a Vue.js, which can be seen as a so-called progressive framework.

 It is true that they can be used interchangeably in developing frontend projects, yet it doesn't mean they are the same.
 In fact, their architecture differs a lot, but - instead of describing the code (it is always better to show it) - we will try to sketch the overall feeling related to React.